-To be really effective, you'll also need to remove damning data, when you can, and create a comprehensive social media strategy that can help you to promote your attributes.
-These are the steps we can help you with, and we can even create and maintain a blog for you, if writing isn't your thing.
-Please call us if you have any questions at all.
+To be really effective, you'll also need to remove bad data, when you can, and create a comprehensive social media strategy that can help you to promote your attributes.
+These are the steps we can help you with, and we can even create and maintain a blog for you if writing isn't your thing.

 Protect your reputation online.